techatspree/maven-latex-plugin/README.md

 Download the latest version under [manualLMP.pdf](https://www.simuline.eu/LatexMavenPlugin/manualLMP.pdf).
 <!-- TBD: this will be created also as html and deployed to the website
-and then linked also from this pla. -->
+and then linked also from this place. -->

 For pieces of information on installation and usage specific for the maven plugin or for the ant tasks,